rickliujh/techblog/content/pointer-pointer-in-c.md

 ![[chain-of-command-20250207185258.png]]

 Everytime you use a `*` to create a pointer, you create a node in the chain of command that could be used later for manipulating something indirectly.
+So, when you see `char * str`, it means a Pointer type points to a data its type is `char`.

 Why is pointer necessary?